Diseases

 • Commercial feasibility (e.g manufacturing)

-After the production of the Master Seed Lot by the manufacturer a thorough control in vitro and in vivo of this pivotal biological starting material must be performed by a Reference Laboratory.
+After the production of the Master Seed Lot by the manufacturer a thorough control in vitro and in vivo of this pivotal biological starting material must be performed by a Reference Laboratory according to WOAH guidelines.

 1. The seedlot system must be respected in order to have a robust and validated technology to avoid qualitative difference from batch to batch.

-2. These vaccines have to be produced in Category 3 confined area with adequate equipments as fermentor, centrifuge and negative pressure freeze -drier.
+2. These vaccines have to be produced in Category 3 confined area with adequate equipment as fermentor, centrifuge and negative pressure freeze-drier.

 • Opportunity for barrier protection